 Joshua told the people to choose whom they will (want to) serve.
 Then he said:

-We shouldn’t worship God only when we are alone.
-God also wants us to worship publicly as members of a congregation, and He wants us to worship as a family.
+God wants us to worship publicly as members of a congregation, and He wants us to worship in our homes, too.
 Remember that congregations are made of families.
 As the family goes so goes the church.

-Sing together.
-Choose doctrinally pure songs like Psalms and sound hymns.
+Choose doctrinal pure songs like Psalms and sound hymns.
 If you have young children sing simple songs.
 Sing with your whole heart.

-It’s best to meet twice a day — like mornings and evenings.
-The whole household, every single member of the family, will join in.
+The head of the home leads the family in worship, and the whole household, every single member of the family, will join in.
 All other tasks have to bow to this.
 Coming together to worship the LORD is a vital part of a healthy Christian family.
 These families stand in stark contrast to those who are always in time pressure.
-It makes a difference when the family comes together not only to watch sports or play boardgames but to collectively seek the face of God and receive His blessing.
+It makes a difference when the family comes together not only to watch sports or play board-games but to collectively seek the face of God and receive His blessing.

 What if it’s a broken family?

 Only the LORD Jesus can fill the void left by a bond that has been broken through divorce or death.
 Christ is always and remains always the covenant head of the home.